clchiou/garage/py/ops/docs/data-model.md

                 # Required: Location of the unit file, either a path or
                 # an URI.
                 "unit-file": "path/to/unit-file",

+                # Optional: Location of signature, either path or URI.
+                "signature": "path/to/unit-file.asc",

                 # Optional: Instances of a templated unit, which could
                 # be either as an array or as the number of instances.